HlhDataScience/mobile-use-detection/README.md

   - Included query functionality for the small json file used as database.
   - All the functions of the API adhere to EndPointProtocol class.
   - Created the interfaces for the app and tested them in jupyter notebook
-  - UUpdated MMakefile to support the different apps.
+  - Updated Makefile to support the different apps.
+  - Completed refactor after dockerization of the project.

 ## TODOs related to EDA_train_phase
   - ~~We need to create Hydra Config to handle yalm automatization~~